alexander-yu/stream/complexity.md

 #### Covariance

-Let `n` be the size of the window, or the stream if tracking the global minimum.
+Let `n` be the size of the window, or the stream if tracking the global covariance.
 Then we have the following complexities:

 | Push (time) | Value (time) | Space                         |
 | :---------: | :----------: | :---------------------------: |